-9 Email Newsletters People Actually Read (and Why!)by Emma Siemasko Published in Off the Ground on
+9 Email Newsletters People Actually Read (Plus Examples)by Emma Siemasko Published in Off the Ground on

 On a quest to find the best email newsletters out there, I asked my coworkers about their favorites.

 Members of the marketing team at Grasshopper were able to give me a few newsletters they love, but when I asked two of our web developers, they both said “I try to unsubscribe from everything.”
 One admitted he kept a few promo emails from clothing sites around so he could catch good deals.

 Our BI analyst reacted similarly: “I would only read them if the email subject intrigued me, like 20 percent off my favorite perfume,” he joked.
 But with some prodding he admitted that he’d read any newsletter from Oracle or IBM, because their updates are subjects of interest and important for his career.